 You know the things you don’t want to fork out precious dollars for but you actually really need.
 I put Icebreaker hiking socks and underwear in these categories.
 They’re annoying to buy because we’d generally rather buy something more exciting.
 (Full disclosure: I absolutely love buying good quality essentials like socks and undies.)

-The Sentimental Gift
+The Sentimental Gift for ethical travellers

 Had an epic year of travel with your best buddy?
 Not sure what to do with all those photo’s and video’s on your phone?
 Why not create a video for them, app’s like imovie are SO easy to use, albeit a little time consuming.
 What better gift than the gift of perfectly curated memories.
 Plus – it’s free!

 Know someone who needs a digi-detox?
 Why not get them a journal?
 I absolutely love hand writing my adventures, there is nothing more cathartic than pen to paper.